Twins vs. Giants Player Props Betting Odds

-Player props are listed for Byron Buxton and Thairo Estrada, among others, when the Minnesota Twins host the San Francisco Giants at Target Field on Monday at 7:40 PM ET.
+Those looking to place a player prop wager can find odds for Byron Buxton, Thairo Estrada and others in the Minnesota Twins-San Francisco Giants matchup at Target Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!